yesodweb/yesodweb.com-content/blog/2014/02/why-i-dont-follow-pvp.md

-I've been considering writing this blog post for a while, but a [recent Haskell Cafe thread](FIXME include link) finally put me over the top.
+I've been considering writing this blog post for a while, but a [recent Haskell libraries thread](http://www.haskell.org/pipermail/libraries/2014-February/022114.html) finally put me over the top.
 Note: I'm only going to discuss the [Package Versioning Policy (PVP)](http://www.haskell.org/haskellwiki/Package_versioning_policy) here, and ignore the other topic from that mailing list thread (identifier naming), as I